 Currently murano-agent can be automatically installed by cloud-init.
 To deploy an application on an image with pre-installed cloud-init you should mark the image with Murano specific metadata.
 More information about preparing images can be found here.
 This type of installation has some limitations.
-The image has to have pre-installed python.
+The image has to have pre-installed python 2.7.
 Murano-agent is installed from PyPi so the instance should have connectivity with the Internet.
-Also it requires an installation of some python packages, e.g. python3-pip, python3-dev, python3-setuptools, python3-virtualenv, which are also installed by cloud-init.
+Also it requires an installation of some python packages, e.g. python-pip, python-dev, python-setuptools, python-virtualenv, which are also installed by cloud-init.